 - confectioners sugar – sift after measuring if needed to remove lumps

-- espresso powder – just 1/8th teaspoon is all you need to elevate the chocolate flavor
+- espresso powder – a scant one-eighth teaspoon is all you need to elevate the chocolate flavor

 - salt – table salt works well in this recipe.
 You can also sprinkle a little sea salt on the finished cookie if desired.

-- egg whites – room temperature for best results
+- egg whites – at room temperature for best results

 - vanilla extract